Building futures for 82 years

 QC participates in CUNY’s Macaulay Honors College, which supports students with full tuition, a textbook allowance, a free laptop, an Opportunities Fund grant for global study, and other benefits.

 Queens College scholars consistently win highly competitive national honors such as Fulbright Scholarships, Marshall Scholarships, Goldwater Scholarships, and National Science Foundation Awards, among others.

 There is no better—or more enjoyable—way of learning about the world than through travel.
 At Queens College, students have countless opportunities to study abroad or throughout the United States; we are also the only New York City college to participate in the National Student Exchange.
 Study abroad options range from relatively short summer and winter intersession courses to programs that last a semester or a year.

 The College’s Center for Career Engagement and Internships offers career counseling, internships, and other services to students and recent alumni.
 The office has invaluable resources to assist students in making sound academic and career decisions.
 It also serves as a vital link to academic, business, and professional circles and helps students make realistic connections between education and the world beyond college.

 Ninety percent of QC students who graduate in four years do so with no student loan debt.
 This is why we are committed to helping you stay on track and earn your degree on time.

 Enter QC in 4, a program exclusive to Queens College for incoming freshmen.
 You will receive practical guidelines from a dedicated advisor to facilitate your progress at Queens College, and we will make sure that you are able to enroll in all the courses you need to get your degree in four years.

 A suburban campus in an urban environment

-A vibrant student life experience
+A vibrant student-life experience

-Diverse, dedicated community
+A diverse and dedicated community